HOME ABOUT PEOPLE PROJECTS CONTACT

 wi

 Ben was born in Salt Lake City and spent most of his youth living in the Salt Lake Valley.
-His family has a rich history at the University of Utah, with family members having occupied both faculty and administrative positions.
+Growing up, he spent countless hours on the University of Utah campus, attending summer camps and classes, cheering on the athletics teams, and generally exploring the university.
 Because of this, from the time he was a child his dream was to one day attend school at the U. Now, as an undergrad majoring in Geology, that dream is being realized.
-Ben started working in the SPATIAL lab in the summer of 2022, and is primarily contributing to sample preparation for the FIND-EM project.
+Ben started in the SPATIAL group in the summer of 2022, contributing to sample preparation and analysis for the FIND-EM project.
+As his undergraduate career has unfolded, he has nurtured a love for the study of geochemistry, Earth’s climate, and other related fields.
+In addition to his work on project FIND-EM, Ben operates a project concerned with investigating the shifts in tooth enamel oxygen isotope ratios that come as a result of chemically treating enamel prior to analysis.
+His ultimate goals include pursuing a career in research within the realm of geoscience, so that he can continue to make discoveries about the world around him.

 Email